plone/volto/docs/source/upgrade-guide/index.md

 https://github.com/kitconcept/kitconcept.volto/pull/29

 Alternatively, if you use it in your project, you can run the provided upgrade step.
-`Migrates listings from Volto 12 to Volto 13`.
+`Migrate listing blocks from Volto 12 to Volto 13`.
 You can find it in the `Add-ons` control panel.

 ## Control panel icons are now SVG based instead of font based